natepaxton/versioning/README.md

         In this example, the folder is StoredProcedures
 2. Add a folder to hold the versions of your new script.
 In this example, the folder is WidgetsQuery
-3. Within the folder for your script, create your procedure file with appended with _V00.
+3. Within the folder for your script, create your procedure file appended with _V00.
 4. Copy your V00 file and paste it into the same folder, removing the V00 and replacing it with Master
 5. Use ```dotnet ef migrations add``` to add a migrator to the project.